o3de/o3de.org/content/docs/user-guide/settings/output-settings-registry.md

 }
 ```

-By using an include filter, the hierarchy of JSON keys on the way to the Editor Preferences section are maintained and dumped into the output string
+By using an include filter, the hierarchy of JSON keys on the way to the Editor Preferences section are maintained and dumped into the output string.

-<a id="saving-preferences-to-file"></a>
-### Example: Saving the Editor Preferences section of the Setting Registry to a file
+## Saving a section of the Settings Registry to a file

-The following example shows how to use the SettingsRegistryMergeUtils DumpSettingsRegistryToStream function to save the Editor Preferences to a file the User local registry location(<project-root>/User/Registry).
+The following example shows how to use the `SettingsRegistryMergeUtils::DumpSettingsRegistryToStream` function to save the Editor Preferences to a file the User local registry location (`<project-root>/User/Registry`):

-**Dumping the Editor Preferences to a file** Expand source

 ```c++
 //!
 Recurses over the entire Settings Registry to the Editor Preferences settings